 The TKE averaged over all trajectories for each specific fragment pair is shown in Fig. 3 as a function of the primary fragment neutron and proton numbers.
 It is seen that the neutron-rich isotopes have, in general, larger TKEs, which means that they correspond to smaller elongations of the fissioning system in the scission configuration.
-A similar map but for the multiplicity of the neutrons emitted by the fragments is presented in Fig. 4.
+The TKE as a function of the fission fragment mass number is compared in the bottom panel of Fig. 3 with the experimental data taken from Ref.
+[33].
+Our estimates underestimate the TKE corresponding to the symmetric fission, which probably corresponds to a more compact configuration at scission than predicted in our model.
+It may indicate that the higher-order expansion coefficients have to be included to obtain a better description of this fission process.
+A similar map but for the multiplicity of the neutrons emitted by the fragments is presented in Fig. 4 (top).
 It is found that the symmetric fragments emit, on average, less than one neutron, while the most probable mass asymmetric fragments evaporate around three neutrons or more.
-All fission fragments are predicted in our approach to be located below the β -stability line marked in Fig. 3 and thus correspond to relatively neutron-rich isotopes, as known for fission.
+In the bottom panel of Fig. 4 the neutron multiplicities are shown as a function of the fragment mass number.
+The experimental data are taken from Ref.
+[32].
+The multiplicities are reproduced well on average only.
+The observed experimentally jump between $A_f \approx 120$ and 130 is not reproduced as shell effects in the fission fragments are not taken into account in the present calculation.
+All fission fragments predicted in our approach are located below the β -stability line marked in Figs. 3 and 4, and thus correspond to relatively neutron-rich isotopes.

-The calculated (black points in Fig. 5) secondary (i.e., after neutron evaporation) fragment isotopic yields are compared from Ga to Dy with the data (red stars) taken from the ENDF/B-VII.0 and JEFF-3.3 libraries Refs.
-[33, 34] and the very recent data (blue crosses) from Ref.
-[36] via mass measurement at the FRS ion catcher for a large range of neutron numbers.
+The calculated (black points in Fig. 5) secondary (i.e., after neutron evaporation) fragment isotopic yields are compared from Ga to Dy with the data (red stars) taken from the ENDF/B-VII.0 and JEFF-3.3 libraries [35,36] and the very recent data (blue crosses) from Ref.
+[38] via mass measurement at the FRS ion catcher for a large range of neutron numbers.
 The overall agreement of our estimates with the data is quite satisfactory, especially when one considers that none of the model parameters was fitted to these data.
 The fission yields predicted for the Sn, Te, and Xe isotopes are slightly underestimated as compared with the experimental data of Ref.
-[33].
+[35].